Want to fall in love with Oaxaca as much as I did?

 - TOUR: Tlacolula and Yagul Ruins tour

-The Sunday market in Tlacolula is another great food experience.
+The Sunday market in Tlacolula is another great food experience in Oaxaca.
 This market goes on for what seems like an endless number of blocks.
 People from all over the area come and sell everything under the sun from backpacks to cowboy hats to computer parts.

 You can also find people selling food that they made themselves.
 If you come across a woman and her husband selling cornbread, don’t hesitate to buy some.